talkable/talkable-docs/_sources/campaigns/designer.rst.txt

 possible to change its size from within of the iframe that’s why Signup and Share pages should always be of the same size.

-For Post-purchase campaign Advocate Share Page should look like a modal window cause it integrates right to the checkout page after user makes a purchase (most common size is 800x500px):
+For Post-purchase campaign Advocate Signup/Share Page should look like a modal window cause it integrates right to the checkout page after user makes a purchase (most common size is 800x500px):

 .. image:: /_static/img/liquid/designer/image2.png
-   :alt: Advocate Share Page like a modal
+   :alt: Advocate Signup/Share Page like a modal

 .. note:: Overlay cannot be customized.